 You can do this by creating different Vendor Types, and set up Vendor Documents and Custom Fields that you can then associate with those Vendor Types.
 This allows you to create a highly customizable registration experience for your vendors, in which you can obtain every piece of information you need about your vendor before accepting their submissions.
 This article will walk you through how to set up each one.

 In order to create a Vendor Type, open up the Registration Settings section.
 In here, you will see a Vendor Types tab which houses all of the Vendor types that you have created.

 To begin adding Vendor types, click on Add a Vendor Type:

 This window will open up, and in here you can add a title for the Vendor Type, as well as a short description, then click Add.

 You can Edit or Delete existing Vendor Types you've previously created by going into their corresponding Actions tabs on the right side of the screen:

 Now we are going to move on to creating Vendor Documents that you can associate with the Vendor types you have just made!
 Adding Vendor Documents allows you to ask Vendors to upload certain documents before they can create a submission and participate in an opportunity (such as proof of insurance, a W-8/W-9 form, or a Labour Law certificate).

 You will find the Vendor Documents tab under the Registrations Settings section.
 To begin adding Vendor documents, click on Add a Vendor Document.

 You will also be able to specify if it is Required, Active, if it Expires and if the document Requires Verification.
 We also have an option to upload a Document template for the requested Vendor Document if needed.
 Click Add!

-The Vendors Dashboard will display very useful insights on these documents such as which Documents are Expiring Soon, which ones are Expires and the ones that still need to be Verified.
-From the vendor perspective, they will also receive notifications for expiring and expired contracts.
-(More information can be found in our main Vendor Management article.)
+The Vendors Dashboard will display very useful insights on these documents such as which Documents are Expiring Soon, which ones are expired and the ones that still need to be Verified.
+Vendors will also receive notifications for expiring and expired contracts (more information can be found in our main Vendor Management article.)